From Arkansas to Kentucky

 "My ears started popping, I knew there was a tornado coming and then all of the sudden there was a wall laying on top of me,” Darren, an MCP employee described.

-Chapter 6: Candle Factory Lawsuit filed
+'There's No Basement': Candle Factory Lawsuit filed

 Survivors of the Mayfield candle factory collapse have filed the first lawsuit against their company.
 The 10-page class-action lawsuit alleges the candle factory, owned by Mayfield Consumer Products, was indifferent to the safety of its employees.